kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-`setGarbageCanForPlastic` method can accept a `GarbageCan` of type `PlasticItem` or super type of `PlasticItem` (`Item`).
-This is possible because type parameter A is prefixed with a -.
+`setGarbageCanForPlastic` method can accept a `GarbageCan` of type `PlasticItem` or supertype of `PlasticItem` (`Item`).
+This is possible because type parameter `A` is prefixed with a -.
 It indicates that subtyping is contravariant in that parameter.
 Alternatively, it can be said that class `GarbageCan` is contravariant in its type parameter `A`.
-Next code snippet shows contravariant subtyping because `Item` is the super type of `PlasticItem`.
+Next code snippet shows contravariant subtyping because `Item` is the supertype of `PlasticItem`.

 {% highlight scala %}
 // contravariant subtyping